-Jane E. Fountain is Distinguished University Professor of Political Science and Public Policy; Chair of the Political Science Department; and an adjunct faculty member of the College of Information and Computer Sciences at the University of Massachusetts Amherst.
-Professor Fountain is the founder and Director of the National Center for Digital Government and the Science, Technology and Society Initiative.
-Among other publications, she is the author of Building the Virtual State: Information Technology and Institutional Change (Brookings Institution Press, 2001), which was awarded an Outstanding Academic Title by Choice and has been translated into Chinese, Portuguese, Japanese and Spanish.
-Fountain is a former Chair and Vice Chair, and currently an invited member, of the World Economic Forum Global Advisory Council on the Future of Government.
-She is an elected Fellow of the National Academy of Public Administration.
+Jane E. Fountain is Distinguished University Professor of Political Science and Public Policy; Chair of the Political Science Department; and an adjunct faculty member by appointment in the College of Information and Computer Sciences at the University of Massachusetts Amherst.
+Professor Fountain is the founder and Director of the National Center for Digital Government.
+Among other publications, she is the author of Building the Virtual State: Information Technology and Institutional Change (Brookings Institution Press, 2001), which was awarded an Outstanding Academic Title by Choice and has been translated into Chinese, Portuguese, Japanese and Spanish; Building an Enterprise Government: Creating an ecosystem for cross-agency collaboration (Partnership for Public Service and IBM Center for Business of Government, 2016); Cross-agency Collaboration: A Guide for Managers (IBM Center for Business and Government, 2013) and a coauthor of The Future of Government (World Economic Forum, 2011) .
+Fountain is a former Chair, Vice Chair and invited member, of the World Economic Forum Global Advisory Council on the Future of Government.
+She is an elected Fellow and member of the Board of Directors of the National Academy of Public Administration.
 She was a member of American Bar Association blue ribbon commission on the Future of e-Rulemaking and an appointed member of the Commonwealth of Massachusetts Governor's Council on Innovation.
-Previously, she served for 16 years on the faculty of the John F. Kennedy School of Government at Harvard University.
+Before joining the faculty at the University of Massachusetts Amherst she served for 16 years on the faculty of the John F. Kennedy School of Government at Harvard University.
 A former Radcliffe Institute, Yale and Mellon Fellow, she holds master's degrees from Harvard and Yale Universities and a PhD from Yale University.

 Area of Study:

 - American politics